Join the Campaign

 PARKS and FITNESS

 One thing I personally love about Smyrna is the parks.
 If you have small kids, they are great.
 If you have teenagers, you will agree that there are is need for recreational venues for older kids, young adults and kids with differing abilities.
-There are 2 basketball courts, 0 skate parks, 0 rock walls and very few open spaces with room to toss a frisbee or play football.
 The Market Square Community Center is great, but doesn't meet the needs of the city.
 We need additional, smaller community centers in other areas of the city.
-We also need at least 2 additional swimming pools and family fitness centers.
-I would also like to see pool hours extended with adult swim from 7-9 in the evening.
+We also need another swimming pool and family fitness center.

 ARTS and CULTURE